AdrianaV1999/auction-dapp/README.md

 ---

-This project shows applied work with Web3 integration, smart contract deployment and building a decentralized app using frontend technologies.
+This project showcases practical experience with building a decentralized application, including frontend integration with Web3.js and deployment of smart contracts on the Ethereum blockchain.